JuliaGPU/GPUArrays.jl/README.md

 Also, when compiling Julia for the GPU, we can use all the cool features from Julia, e.g. higher order functions, multiple dispatch, meta programming and generated functions.
-Checkout the examples, to see how this can be used to emit specialized code while not loosing flexibility:
+Checkout the examples, to see how this can be used to emit specialized code while not losing flexibility:
 [unrolling](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/juliaset.jl),
 [vector loads/stores](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/vectorload.jl)